bbauska/JS-Notes4Pros/README.md

 <p><b>The &quot;catch&quot; reduction</b></p>

-<p>This variant of the pattern builds a <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/catch">
+<p>This variant of the pattern builds a <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/catch"
+target="_blank" rel="noopener noreferrer">
 .catch()</a> chain and might be used for sequentially probing a set of web servers for some mirrored resource until a working server is found.</p>
 <pre>